fabiog1901/cdsw-install/README.md

 Cloudera Director Admin User Password: *************
 ```

+### IMPORTANT NOTICE FOR CDH 6.1

+The current Azure Marketplace deployment of Cloudera Director installs version 2.8.
+This version can install CDH 5 but it cannot install CDH 6.
+If you want to install CDH6, you must first uninstall Director 2.8, delete the yum repo, download the new repo and install Director 6.1.

 ### STEPS TO CREATE CDSW DEPLOYMENT

 SSH into the Director VM using the Username and Password.
 Install few utils and copy this repo: